drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 # But I'm not covering it all

-## I'll cover three chemicals that cause disease
+## I'll cover three chemicals that cause diseases where the hard work of attribution has already been done

 ##